A topic from the subject of Organic Chemistry in Chemistry.

 • Nitro compounds are organic compounds containing the nitro group -NO2.

-• Nitro compounds are polar and can form hydrogen bonds, but they are typically less soluble in water than amides and anilides.
+• Nitro compounds are polar due to the electronegativity of the nitro group and can participate in weak hydrogen bonding, but they are typically less soluble in water than amides and anilides because of the strong intramolecular interactions within the nitro group.

-• Nitro compounds are typically synthesized by the reaction of an organic compound with nitric acid.
+• Nitro compounds are typically synthesized by the nitration of an organic compound using a mixture of concentrated nitric and sulfuric acids.

-• Nitro compounds are used as explosives, dyes, and in the production of other chemicals.
+• Nitro compounds are used as explosives (e.g., TNT), dyes, and in the production of other chemicals.
+They are also important intermediates in organic synthesis.

 Key Concepts

-• Amides, anilides, and nitro compounds are all important classes of organic compounds.
+• Amides, anilides, and nitro compounds are all important classes of organic compounds with diverse applications.

 Experiment: Amides, Anilides, and Nitro Compounds